BBai-Tips/bbai/README.md

 ### Installation

+BBai can be installed on various platforms.
 For detailed installation instructions, please refer to our [Installation Guide](INSTALL.md).

-### Quick Start
+#### Quick Start

+1. Download the appropriate release package for your platform from the [Releases page](https://github.com/BBai-Tips/bbai/releases).
+2. Extract the package contents.
+3. Run the installation script:
+   - On Unix-like systems (Linux, macOS): `sudo ./install.sh`
+   - On Windows: Run `install.bat` as administrator

 After installation, you can start using BBai by running `bbai init` in your project directory.

-For more detailed instructions, check our [Installation Guide](INSTALL.md).
+For more detailed instructions and alternative installation methods, please see the [Installation Guide](INSTALL.md).

 ## Documentation